 - You suffer from dry skin and your home has gas lines: Take advantage of the gas lines you’ve got and go with dual fuel equipment.
 You’ll get the benefits of gas and electric heating with fewer comfort downsides.
 However, if your dry skin has reached the level of total cracked-skin misery, consider switching to a heat pump.

 - You’re not bothered by indoor dryness in winter: If your home is connected to natural gas, go with an all-gas furnace.
 Currently, using a heat pump?
 Stick with that.
 It might be why the dryness isn’t getting to you.

 Comfort is subjective, so go with what makes the most sense for you!
 Here’s the other thing we always tell our clients:

 Your new heating equipment is going to be awesome!

 If you’re replacing an old system, you’re going to be blown away by the efficiency and operational improvements in modern HVAC equipment.
 Natural gas, dual fuel, heat pump – everything is just a lot better than it used to be!

-So, does dual fuel heat make sense for your home?
-As with most things in life and in HVAC, it's up to you.
+So, does dual-fuel heat make sense for your home?
+As with most things in life and HVAC, it’s up to you.